Ossenbrugge/Starmap/README_V2.md

 - ✅ **Fixed real vs fictional classification** for all astronomical objects

 ### Current State
-- **Single application** with no legacy dependencies
+- **Single unified application** with integrated security
-- **Clean codebase** following modern Python/Flask patterns
+- **Clean, secure codebase** following modern Python/Flask patterns
 - **Complete universe data** for Felgenland Saga setting
-- **Production-ready** with error handling and optimization
+- **Production-ready** with authentication, error handling, and optimization

-Legacy files are safely stored in `_cleanup_backup/` and can be deleted once satisfied with the cleanup.
+- **Organized test suite** for quality assurance

+Legacy files and backups are preserved for rollback if needed.

 ---